-Effective May 14, 2015, Yield, Inc. amended its certificate of incorporation to create two new classes of capital stock, Class C common stock and Class D common stock, and distributed shares of the Class C common stock and Class D common stock to holders of Yield, Inc.'s outstanding Class A common stock and Class B common stock, respectively, through a stock split.
-The stock split is referred to as the Recapitalization.
-The Recapitalization enhances Yield, Inc.'s and the Company's ability to focus on growth opportunities without the constraints of NRG's capital allocation to the Company, while maintaining Yield, Inc.'s and the Company's relationship with NRG.
-The Company also amended its operating agreement to reflect the Recapitalization.
-Effective May 14, 2015, each Class A unit of the Company was automatically reclassified into one Class B unit of the Company was automatically reclassified into one Class B unit.
-The Recapitalization preserves NRG's management and operational expertise, asset development and acquisition track record, financing experience and provides flexibility to raise capital to fund the Company's growth.
+Effective May 14, 2015, NRG Yield, Inc. amended its certificate of incorporation to create two new classes of capital stock, Class C common stock and Class D common stock, and distributed shares of the Class C common stock and Class D common stock to holders of the NRG Yield, Inc.'s outstanding Class A common stock and Class B common stock, respectively, through a stock split.

 The Class C common stock and Class D common stock have the same rights and privileges and rank equally, share ratably and are identical in all respects to the shares of Class A common stock and Class B common stock, respectively, as to all matters, except that each share of Class C common stock and Class D common stock is entitled to 1/100th of a vote on all stockholder matters.
-Generally, the rights associated with each Class C unit mirror the rights associated with each Class A unit, and the rights associated with each Class D unit mirror the rights associated with each Class B unit.
-Like holders of Class A units and Class B units, holders of Class C units and Class D units have no voting rights.

-In connection with the amendments described above, the ROFO Agreement was amended to make additional assets available to the Company and Yield, Inc., should NRG choose to sell them, including (i) two natural gas facilities totaling 795 MW of net capacity that are expected to reach COD in 2017 and 2020, (ii) an equity interest in a wind portfolio that includes wind facilities totaling approximately 934 MW of net capacity, the majority of which was sold to the Company on November 3, 2015, and (iii) up to \$250 million of equity interests in one or more residential or distributed solar generation portfolios developed by affiliates of NRG.
+In connection with the amendments described above, the ROFO Agreement was amended to make additional assets available to the Company should NRG choose to sell them, including (i) two natural gas facilities totaling 795 MW of net capacity that are expected to reach COD in 2017 and 2020, (ii) an equity interest in a wind portfolio that includes wind facilities totaling approximately 934 MW of net capacity, the majority of which was sold to the Company on November 3, 2015, and (iii) up to \$250 million of equity interests in one or more residential or distributed solar generation portfolios developed by affiliates of NRG.

-On June 29, 2015, Yield, Inc. issued 28,198,000 shares of Class C common stock for net proceeds, after underwriting discounts and expenses, of \$599 million, net of underwriting discounts and commissions of \$21 million.
-Yield, Inc. utilized the proceeds of the offering to acquire 28,198,000 additional Class C units of NRG Yield LLC and, as a result, it currently owns 53.3% of the economic interests of the Company, with NRG retaining 46.7% of the economic interests of the Company.
-Additionally, on June 29, 2015, Yield, Inc. completed an offering of \$287.5 million aggregate principal amount of 3.25% Convertible Notes due 2020, which proceeds were subsequently lent to Yield Operating LLC.
+On June 29, 2015, NRG Yield, Inc. issued 28,198,000 shares of Class C common stock for net proceeds, after underwriting discounts and expenses, of \$599 million, net of underwriting discounts and commissions of \$21 million.
+The Company utilized the proceeds of the offering to acquire 28,198,000 additional Class C units of NRG Yield LLC and, as a result, it currently owns 53.3% of the economic interests of NRG Yield LLC, with NRG retaining 46.7% of the economic interests of NRG Yield LLC.
+Additionally, on June 29, 2015, the Company completed an offering of \$287.5 million aggregate principal amount of 3.25% Convertible Notes due 2020.